apacheignite/documentation/odbc-driver/pdo-interoperability.md

 PHP provides a lightweight, consistent interface for accessing databases named PHP Data Objects   - PDO.
 This extension goes with several database-specific PDO drivers.
-One of them is [PDO_ODBC](http://php.net/manual/en/ref.pdo-odbc.php), which allows connecting to any database, which provides ODBC driver.
+One of them is [PDO_ODBC](http://php.net/manual/en/ref.pdo-odbc.php), which allows connecting to any database that provides its own ODBC driver.

-As Apache Ignite shipped with its own ODBC driver, we have also tested it with ODBC.
-On this page you can find some hints and tips about Apache Ignite and PDO interoperability.
+With the usage of Apache Ignite's ODBC driver it's possible to connect to an Apache Ignite cluster from a PHP application accessing and modifying data that is stored there.
+This page provides instructions on how to bring this to life.
 [block:api-header]
 {
   "type": "basic",